dhanukkrishna/dhanukkrishna/README.md

 - 👋 Hi, I’m @dhanukkrishna
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently pursing Bachelor's Degree in the Mechanical Engineering
-- 💞️ I’m looking to collaborate on anyone with whome, we can grow together
+- 💞️ I’m looking to collaborate with anyone with whome, I can grow together
 - 📫 How to reach me is simple, mail me : dhanukkrishna0987@gmail.com

 <!---